The Almost Nearly Perfect People

 - Why do people still long for a house in Spain or France, instead of Aalborg or Trondheim?

-- We can't really name any famous Scandinavians but we can for other nations.
+- We can't really name any famous Scandinavians, but we can for other nations.

 - The British culture is similar to the Scandinavian one due to their shared history, culture, and language.